Navigating International Pet Travel: A 5-Step Guide to Titer Testing and Microchipping

 02Rabies Vaccination

-03Blood Antibody Titer Test
+03Blood Titer Test

 043-Month Waiting Period